wp-plugins/nextgen-facebook/readme.txt

 = Proven Performance =

 NGFB is fast and coded for performance, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

+<strong><em>How Fast is NGFB Compared to Other Plugins?</em></strong>

-Example execution times from [P3 (Plugin Performance Profiler)](http://wordpress.org/plugins/p3-profiler/), using [WP Test Data](http://wptest.io/) and the default settings of a few popular plugins:
+Here are some example execution times from [P3 (Plugin Performance Profiler)](http://wordpress.org/plugins/p3-profiler/), using [WP Test Data](http://wptest.io/) and the default settings of a few popular plugins:

 <ul>
 	<li><strong>0.0105</strong> secs - WordPress Social Sharing Optimization (WPSSO) v2.4.4</li>